-1. Electrographic seizure (ESz) (largely based on the Salzburg criteria)^{11,12} is defined as either:
+1. Electrographic seizure (ESz) (largely based on the Salzburg criteria) is defined as either:

-- a.
-Epileptiform discharges averaging >2.5 Hz for ≥10 s (>25 discharges in 10 s), OR - b.
-Any pattern with definite evolution as defined above and lasting ≥ 10 s. - 2.
-Electrographic status epilepticus (ESE) is defined as an electrographic seizure for ≥ 10 continuous minutes or for a total duration of $\ge 20\%$ of any 60-minute period of recording. - 3.
-Electroclinical seizure (ECSz) is defined as:
+- Epileptiform discharges averaging >2.5 Hz for ≥10 s (>25 discharges in 10 s), OR a. - Any pattern with definite evolution as defined above and lasting $\geq 10$ s. b.

+2. Electrographic status epilepticus (ESE) is defined as an electrographic seizure for $\geq 10$ continuous minutes or for a total duration of $\geq 20\%$ of any 60-minute period of recording.

+3. Electroclinical seizure (ECSz) is defined as: